 Once my semester was over in Gainesville I moved back home to Jupiter.

 I was so happy!
 I had my friends, family, the beach (which I practically lived at when I didn’t work) and normalcy again.

-At the age of 24 I had a lot of family issues going on and had to care for my little sister, who was 3 at the time, because of my moms mental disability.
-Not only was I in school for Nursing and working 5-6 days a week at a restaurant (sometimes until 11pm), I now had a tremendous responsibility thrown on my lap.
+At the age of 24 I had a lot of family issues going on and had to care for my little sister (who was three at the time) because of my mom’s mental disability.
+Not only was I in school for Nursing and working 5-6 days a week at a restaurant (sometimes until 11 pm), I now had a tremendous responsibility thrown on my lap.

 On top of that, I was beginning to hate my job as a waitress, I was barely able to pay my bills and I didn’t enjoy the “friends” I had and the people I was surrounded by.

 Life was miserable at this time, as you can imagine.

 I was broke, working at a job that I hated, my relationships weren’t the best because I didn’t love myself and couldn’t fully except someone else’s love, my mom was put in an assisted living facility because of her mental disability, my three year old sister was taken away from my mom, I was dealing with my binges — I didn’t know how much I could take.

 It’s around this time, at the age of 25, that I decided I wanted to become a personal trainer and start helping others to live healthier lives.

 I was working out at a local mom and pop gym for about six months now, and absolutely loved it!